-(2) Percentage change from previous year.

-- (3) Refers to population at or above the legal working age that is not employed and is willing to work (even if not actively seeking work), as a percentage of the total labor force. - (4) Revised data for 2012; preliminary data as indicated.
-Refers to population at or above the legal working age that is not employed and is actively seeking work, as a percentage of the total labor force. - (5) 2012-2015 revised data; 2016 preliminary data as indicated.
-Data for 2012-2016 conforms to IMF's 6th Edition of the Balance of Payments Manual.
-For further details of these methodologies and terminologies please refer to the document labeled "Implementación del Sexto Manual de Balanza de Pagos y Posición de Inversión Internacional del FMI en la República Dominicana" on the webpage of the Central Bank. - (6) Represents errors and omissions in compiling balance of payment accounts based on double-entry accounting resulting from incomplete or overlapping coverage, different prices and incomplete times of recording and conversion practices. - (7) As presented in the above table, gold reserves have been valued at their corresponding market prices as of December 31 of each year. - (8) Includes total revenue and foreign grants. - (9) Includes "Statistical Discrepancy" (difference between the overall balance and overall financing). - (10) The non-financial public sector includes the Central Government and non-financial public sector institutions (such as state-owned enterprises and other decentralized government-owned institutions). - (11) Consolidated public sector debt.
-Excludes debt owed by Banco de Reservas to foreign creditors. - (12) External debt is defined as all public sector debt issued in foreign countries and under the jurisdiction of a foreign court, independent of the holder's nationality. - (13) Net of Central Government liabilities held by the Central Bank. - (14) For additional information on this methodology please see "Defined Terms and Conventions-Certain Defined Terms-GDP."
-Sources: Central Bank, Ministry of Finance and IMF.
+- (3) Percentage change from previous year. - (4) Refers to population at or above the legal working age that is not employed and is actively seeking work, as a percentage of the total labor force. - (5) There is no open unemployment information for 2013 derived from the National Work Force Survey.
+Open unemployment information for 2013 derived from the Traditional National Work Force Survey was 7.0%.
+See "The Economy-Employment and Labor-Employment." - (6) Open unemployment information for 2014 corresponds to the average of the last two quarters of the year.
+See "The Economy-Employment and Labor-Employment." - (7) 2013-2015 revised data; 2016 preliminary data as indicated.
+Data for 2013-2016 conforms to IMF's 6th Edition of the Balance of Payments Manual.
+For further details of these methodologies and terminologies see "Implementación del Sexto Manual de Balanza de Pagos y Posición de Inversión Internacional del FMI en la República Dominicana" accessible on the webpage of the Central Bank.
+The information on the Central Bank's website is not incorporated by reference herein. - (8) Represents errors and omissions in compiling balance of payment accounts based on double-entry accounting resulting from incomplete or overlapping coverage, different prices and incomplete times of recording and conversion practices. - (9) As presented in the above table, gold reserves have been valued at their corresponding market prices as of December 31 of each year. - (10) Includes total revenue and foreign grants. - (11) Includes "Statistical Discrepancy" (difference between the overall balance and overall financing). - (12) The non-financial public sector includes the Central Government and non-financial public sector institutions (such as state-owned enterprises and other decentralized, government-owned institutions). - (13) Consolidated public sector debt.
+Excludes debt owed by Banco de Reservas to foreign creditors. - (14) External debt is defined as all public sector debt issued in foreign countries and under the jurisdiction of a foreign court, independent of the holder's nationality. - (15) Net of Central Government liabilities held by the Central Bank.